 The Kansas Department of Revenue is the primary enforcement agency.
 Its responsibilities include issuing tax warrants, filing liens, and directing collection actions.
 Once a warrant is issued, KDOR can contact sheriffs or designated officers to carry out the levy.
 These officers have the same powers as if they were enforcing a judgment from a court, which means they can seize and sell assets to satisfy tax debt.

-Agencies and roles involved in a Kansas levy include:
+Agencies and roles involved in a Kansas levy include the following.

 Because KDOR does not need a judge's approval before starting the process, taxpayers may experience immediate action once a warrant is filed.